 For SMEs and start-ups the same ceilings apply but the regulation requires national authorities to apply the lower of the absolute and percentage figures, and to take into account the size and economic context.
 Public authorities and Union institutions are subject to administrative fines set by the European Data Protection Supervisor under Article 100 with separate but comparable ceilings.

-The procurement-relevant fact: a documented governance failure under Article 26 is a 3 percent-of-turnover exposure on the deployer.
+Certain breaches may fall within the Article 99 penalty regime.
+Maximum ceilings are not automatic and the applicable amount depends on the circumstances and final legal text.
 The cost of an aiegis deployment is small against that ceiling, which is why the harness is sold as risk-reduction infrastructure rather than as a compliance checkbox.

-Article 26 entered into force on 1 August 2024 with the main obligations applying from 2 August 2026.
+Article 26 entered into force on 1 August 2024.
+Relevant Annex III high-risk obligations are expected to apply from 2 December 2027, with product-integrated high-risk rules from 2 August 2028, subject to final legislative publication.
 As of mid-2026 no Court of Justice ruling has yet interpreted any sub-paragraph; national-authority guidance is the primary supplementary source.
 Three interpretive gaps are worth tracking:

-The retention floor in §6.
+Minimum retention under §6.
 Six months is the explicit minimum, but the regulation says retention must be "appropriate to the intended purpose."
-Sector-specific retention rules (financial services, medical devices, employment) can push the floor higher; the aiegis 5-year default is set to cover the most demanding sectoral overlay without per-customer reconfiguration.
+Sector-specific retention rules (financial services, medical devices, employment) can require a longer period; Customers configure retention based on applicable law and purpose.
+Where Article 26(6) applies, the configuration can support retention for at least six months.

 The scope of §5 "without undue delay."
 The GDPR analogue ("72 hours" in Article 33) is explicit; Article 26(5) is not.
-National authorities are expected to converge on a 72-hour expectation by analogy, which is why the aiegis serious-incident webhook is configured for sub-hour dispatch from the moment a qualifying decision is logged.
+Organisations should seek advice on the applicable reporting timeline under national guidance once it is issued.

 What does EU AI Act Article 26 actually require?
-Twelve sub-paragraph obligations on the deployer of a high-risk AI system: technical and organisational measures, human oversight, monitoring, input data control where the deployer controls it, automatic log retention (six-month minimum), worker notification, public-authority registration where applicable, GDPR DPIA integration, notice to affected natural persons, cooperation with competent authorities, and the Article 14 human-oversight cross-reference.
+Twelve sub-paragraph obligations on the deployer of a high-risk AI system: technical and organisational measures, human oversight, monitoring, input data control where the deployer controls it, automatic log retention as required by paragraph 6 (at least six months), worker notification, public-authority registration where applicable, GDPR DPIA integration, law-enforcement authorisation for post-remote biometric identification (applicable to law-enforcement deployers only), notice to affected natural persons, and cooperation with competent authorities.

 What are EU AI Act deployer obligations?
 The set of obligations binding the natural or legal person using a high-risk AI system under their own authority.
 The deployer is distinct from the provider (who placed the model on the market) and is bound by Article 26 in particular.

 Article 26(1) — technical and organisational measures.
 The opening obligation is structurally similar to GDPR Article 32.
-It requires the deployer to use the high-risk AI system in accordance with the instructions for use and to take appropriate technical and organisational measures to ensure that use.
-The conservative reading in 2026 is that "appropriate" includes runtime enforcement at the agent boundary, because runtime enforcement is now within the state of the art. aiegis satisfies this by evaluating every action through the 15-layer chain and persisting the decision to the audit ledger.
+It requires the deployer to use the high-risk AI system in accordance with the instructions for use and to take appropriate technical and organisational measures to ensure that use. aiegis provides technical controls and records that may support selected Article 26(1) activities by evaluating every action through the 15-layer chain and persisting the decision to the audit ledger.

 Article 26(2) — human oversight.
 The obligation is to assign human oversight to natural persons with the necessary competence, training, authority and support.
 The named human reviewer is a personnel act, not a technical one. aiegis provides the infrastructure: the IT Violation Centre queue, the named-reviewer column in the violation_actions table, and the L14 Confidence Scoring gate that triggers human-review routing.
 The deployer assigns the personnel and documents the assignment in the organisational risk register.